shintakezou/ReplyChallenges/2018/CyberSecurity/binary-2/README.md

 precautions.
 Anyway…

-I tried to run it under gdb, but it can't be done because the code check to see if it is running under a debugger.
+I tried to run it under gdb, but it can't be done because the code checks to see if it is running under a debugger.
 Hence the first thing is to remove this annoying check!

 This check is done using `ptrace`.
 I've used this: